Pedro-Pereira1/SistemaPericial/README.md

 Drools

-Open the project in intelliJ and run the file DemoApplication
+Open the project in intelliJ
+Add the jFuzzyLogic.jar to the project structure
+Run the file DemoApplication